Communication Disorders

 Learning Outcomes

-1. Students will learn basic acoustic physics and be able to describe simple harmonic motion, complex waveforms, and resonances.
+1. Students will describe concepts of basic acoustic physics such as simple harmonic motion, complex waveforms, and resonances.

 View Learning Outcomes